membraneframework-labs/membrane_style_transfer_plugin/README.md

 ## Usage

 Here we have 2 simple examples of usage `Membrane.StyleTransfer`.
-Both of them take video from the camera device available in your computer, perofrm style transfer and present the output video in the player.
+Both of them take video from the camera device available in your computer, perform style transfer and present the output video in the player.

 On the beggining, install necessary dependencies.